How to Buy a Panama Hat : The definitive guide to choosing the perfect Panama hat.

 Your hat needs to match your face shape and your build.
 A little short brim hat on a big guy looks ridiculous, as does an enormous sun hat on a petite woman.
 The one basic rule is that the width of the top of the hat (the crown) should match your jaw.
 If you have a big square jaw, then get a big square hat.
 If you have a heart shaped face, then go for a soft centre dent crown like the Casablanca.
 If your face is very long, choose a taller hat and so on.
 If your face is oval then you can wear anything.
 Buying a hat that suits you is much more important than the fineness of the weave or anything else.
 If you are unsure, then send me a photo.
 I love fitting hats and when I see someone know exactly what will work.

 IS IT A GENUINE PANAMA?

-Often people will visit our stores wearing a paper or plastic hat, annoyed they bought a fake Panama.
+Often people will visit our stores wearing a paper or plastic hat, saddened they bought a fake Panama.
 Most of the Panamas online are either 'paper straw' or 'polypropylene'.
 While the paper hats breathe okay, they also fall apart if you sweat in them.
 The polypropylene (plastic) hats are the worst.
-They will last for thousands of years, but it's like wearing a rubber cap, making you hot & cooking your brain.
+They will last for thousands of years, but it's like wearing a rubber cap, making you hot, sweaty and very uncomfortable in the sun.

 The easiest way to tell if it is a handwoven Panama is to look at the centre of the top.
 If it spirals out like the photo then it is the real deal.
 If it is square, then it is not a Panama.
-Sometimes the hats will be hot iron branded inside the crown, but not always.
+Sometimes the hats will be hot iron branded inside the crown as proof of origin, but not always.

-To most of the world a Panama is a just a style of white hat. ..............Of late it has changed - legally protected - which makes things a bit tricky.
+To most of the world a Panama is a just a style of white hat.
+In the past the 'Panama' name was carefully protected, but with the advent of the internet, everyone is calling any hat a Panama, which makes things a bit tricky.
 Work with a reputable hatmaker and you won't have to worry.